umbraco/rfcs/cms/0027-the-future-of-search.md

 #### Full re-indexing versus partial index updates

-Some search providers support zero downtime for full re-indexing, commonly known as index swapping.
+Some search providers support zero downtime for full re-indexing - for example by means of "index swapping".

-Umbraco will be handing off either individual content items or collections of content for indexing, but for large sites it will eventually not be possible to hand off _all_ content.
-However, we still want to support index swapping if at all possible when performing full re-indexing.
+Umbraco will be handing off either individual content items or collections of content for indexing, but for large sites it will eventually not be possible to hand off _all_ content in a single operation.
+However, we still want to support zero downtime re-indexing if at all possible.

 This requires us to introduce an instruction protocol for communicating re-indexing start and end.
-The specifics are yet to be defined, but it will require some queueing mechanism to ensure atomic operations ("transactions") across mutiple batches of content.
+The specifics are yet to be defined, but it will require some queueing mechanism to ensure atomic operations ("transactions") across multiple batches of content indexing.

 #### Extensibility